 Building a brush pile is easy and fun.
 You have to pile that stuff someplace, right?
 Why not make it bird-user-friendly while you're at it!
 Here are 4 easy steps to a great brush pile that will attract more birds to your yard.

-Starlings have a very bad reputation, and with good reason.
-They are aggressive birds that have displaced our native songbirds by competing for nesting spots as well as food sources.
-But they also have their good points.
-Discover their talents as well as ways to keep them out of your bird...
+Starlings have a very bad reputation and for good reason.
+They are aggressive and have displaced some of our native songbirds by competing for nesting spots and food sources.
+Starlings aren't all bad, though.
+Discover their unique talents and learn how to keep them out of your bird feeders.

 If you have never had the pleasure of hearing or seeing the gorgeous Northern (Baltimore) Oriole, here are seven natural ways you can attract them to your yard and gardens.
 You won't be sorry—they are voracious insect eaters!